astromechza/AstromechZA.github.io/_posts/2013-11-13-malicious-fb-plugin.md

 ![FB1](/assets/img/fb1.jpg)

-The tagged photoAs you can see, it advertises a pretty shiny Facebook conversion tool and asks people to click the link.
+The tagged photo advertises a pretty shiny Facebook conversion tool and asks people to click the link.
 Some things to note: The layout of Facebook in the image is not current, it is definitely an old layout from before Timeline.

 Clicking on the link (Incognito mode!) takes you to this page: